Jimmy Boyle (music producer): You Oughta Know

-As Alanis Morissette states in her biography, Boyle brought in bassist Flea of the Red Hot Chili Peppers and guitarist Dave Navarro (of Jane's Addiction) and reconstructed "You Oughta Know" that went on to receive a Grammy Award for Best Rock Song 1996.
+As Alanis Morissette states in her biography, Boyle brought in bassist Flea of Red Hot Chili Peppers and guitarist Dave Navarro (of Jane's Addiction) and reconstructed "You Oughta Know" that went on to receive a Grammy Award for Best Rock Song 1996.
 Boyle wanted a much angrier sound than Alanis had originally envisioned and took the song in a new direction.
 Boyle's version is known as "You Oughta Know (Jimmy the Saint Blend)".
 Boyle is credited on the album as Jimmy Boyelle.
 Boyle thought it was funny to use the last name Boyelle whenever he was around Alanis Morissette because she is French Canadian.

 Musical collaborations

 Having a cutting edge recording studio in his West Hollywood home allowed Boyle to collaborate with a variety of musicians and artists.
 With Dave Navarro he worked on his Molecule project.
 He became close friends with Anthony Kedis, starring in a short film alongside Sophia Coppola and Blondie's Debbie Harry called Changing Fashions.
 In 1994, he helped produce, record and engineer on Johnny Cash's comeback album.
 In 1997, Boyle helped get John Frusciante clean and back into the studio.
-Frusciante's album Smile, was recorded in producer Boyle's LA Stuido in addition to the tapes of 3 Amoebas (his improv trio with Flea and Jane's Addiction drummer Stephen Perkins).
+Frusciante's album Smile, was recorded in producer Boyle's LA Studio in addition to the tapes of 3 Amoebas (his improv trio with Flea and Jane's Addiction drummer Stephen Perkins).
 One of Boyle's major discoveries as VP of A&R for Columbia was Rasputina, a cello-driven band based in New York that is renowned for their unconventional and quirky style as well as their fascination with historical allegories and fashion.
 Boyle saw the group perform at a festival and they were signed to Columbia.
 He and Melora Creager went on to record and produce Rasputina's first album Thanks for the Ether in 1996.
 Boyle acquired a Neve 8028 Mixing Console, "one of four in the world," from Studio 56, for his personal studio.